Mitomycin in the Treatment of Mesothelioma

 - Numbness in fingers and toes

-Treating Mesothelioma with Mitomycin
+Can Mesothelioma Be Treated with Mitomycin

 The chemotherapy drugs most often used to treat mesothelioma are pemetrexed, cisplatin, carboplatin, gemcitabine, and vinorelbine.
 Patients often receive a combination of more than one drug for better results, and for mesothelioma, pemetrexed and cisplatin are the most common combination used.